The 18th AeroCom / 7th AeroSAT workshops 2019

 So, as is our practice, the meeting format

 will feature brief overview talks on key issues, occasional updates on specific

 new developments, chairperson-presented

 discussion points, and ample time for discussion.

-The initial first half of the week addresses AeroCom topics.
+The initial four days (MO-TH) of the week address AeroCom topics.

-The last two days of the meeting focus on AeroSat topics.
+The last two days (FR-SA) of the meeting focus on AeroSAT topics.

-AeroSat has a focus on open discussions; thus, most presentations
+AeroSAT has a focus on open discussions; thus presentations on individual scientific work

-to stimulate subsequent discussions on issues and challenges.
+- to stimulate subsequent discussions on related issues and challenges